Texas - National Archery in the Schools Program

 Archery taught through TASP is a safe, flexible and easy to use.
 Training and equipment kit includes everything you need and clear safety procedures.
 Archery is accessible to all students and abilities.
 Archery can be a casual pastime or lead to participation in TASPat the local, state or national level, Olympic competition or bowhunting.
 Educators nationwide report that the National Archery in Schools Program “engages the unengaged” and inspires students to greater achievement in school.
 Engaging students in school improves classroom performance, attendance and reduces dropout rates.
 Most students (88%) who drop out of school indicate they were not involved in extra-curricular activities.

 Archery is a fun, lifelong activity that helps youth connect to the outdoors.
 In addition to gaining a healthy pastime, future archers and bowhunters can join the ranks of supporters and contributors to wildlife conservation efforts.
 Federal excise taxes on archery equipment directly support conservation activities and hunter education.

 Who is using TASP?

 Since 2004, TPWD staff and volunteers have trained and certified hundreds of “Basic Archery Instructors” annually as well as “Basic Archery Instructor Trainers.”
-Currently, over 450 active schools and 60 active youth groups participate in TASP.
+Currently, over 1100 active schools participate in TASP.
 The annual state tournament consisted of two parts, a qualifying virtual tournament and the in-person tournament finals.
-In 2013, over a thousand students competed in the Texas finals, several went on to national, and a Texas middle school placed in the national tournament.
+In 2015, more than thousand students participated in the state qualifying tournament and more than 1600 registered for the state championship.

 How do we get started?